VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 # Music Hardware

-While you *could* make all of your music without any extra gear but a comuter, you'll probably want some tools that make your life as a musician easier and let you explore ideas faster.
+While you *could* make all of your music without any extra gear but a computer, you'll probably want some tools that make your life as a musician easier and let you explore ideas faster.
 Like I said back in the audio effects section, in my experience, making music depends on a really quick brain to input device feedback loop.
 Being able to turn a physical knob and mash physical keys will often lead to better results if only because you’re able to try things faster and try things by physically interacting with something that you may not have thought of otherwise.
 It’s why guitars, MPE keyboards, and Eurorack are so great: they all give you a crazy amount of control and expression that is *literally* at your finger tips.
 The brain to input interface there is just so much better.

 So, while I don't think you should go *crazy* deep into hardware and spend your life savings, there's some things that just make sense to get, like a good keyboard midi controller, some knobs, and at least one realllly expressive instrument like a guitar or MPE controller.
 Something that really lets you *feel* what you're playing.

-With that out of the way, let's look at the biggest distiction between any music hardware: is it Digital or Analog?
+With that out of the way, let's look at the biggest distinction between any music hardware: is it Digital or Analog?

 Digital: 1010111010010010110100101110101

 Analog: ∿∿\~∿\~∿∿∿~∿∿\~∿\~∿∿∿~∿∿\~∿

 I'm going to assume that you know what the difference is, and while some gear is obvious (A normal acoustic guitar is analog, a MIDI controller is digital) some music gear reallly blurs the lines, or even twists them outright.
 The Behringer DeepMind line, for example, is a purely analog synth with digital control's and a big ol' screen.
 Meanwhile, the Modor NF-1 is a digital synth that looks and tries to emulate the sound and feel of analog equipment.
-Plus, there's a ton of synths now that have analog oscilators and filters, but then do DSP (Digital Signal Processing) or, the other way around, with digital oscilators and analog filters.
+Plus, there's a ton of synths now that have analog oscillators and filters, but then do DSP (Digital Signal Processing) or, the other way around, with digital oscillators and analog filters.
 What I'm trying to say is, it's complicated.

 So, let's start simple, and look at some MIDI controllers, why you might want one, and what features you might want to look for.